Orion00/Orion00.github.io/_posts/2022-10-11-list-comprehension.md

 Reading this comprehension in English might look something like this:

-"For every number in my list, add a $, then add it to my new list as a string.
+"For every number in my list, add a $, then add it to my new list as a string."

 Or a more general form:

-"For every item in my iterable, apply this function to it, then add the result to my new list.
+"For every item in my iterable, apply this function to it, then add the result to my new list."

 ## List Comprehension with Conditions